- When might counseling services be needed?

 Not without the student’s written consent.
 Federal and state laws require that counseling conversations and records remain strictly confidential.

-Knowing that your son/daughter is in counseling, but not knowing anything about the content of those sessions, can sometimes be challenging for concerned parents.
+Knowing that your student is in counseling, but not knowing anything about the content of those sessions, can sometimes be challenging for concerned parents.
 However, it is important to understand that confidentiality is an essential element of the counseling process, as it creates a safe environment for students to discuss their personal concerns openly and honestly.
-Finding a way to open up a dialogue about their concerns might be very beneficial to your son/daughter as well.
+Finding a way to open up a dialogue about their concerns might be very beneficial to your student as well.

 While counseling is a personal decision, sometimes it can be helpful to encourage a student to talk to a counselor about his or her concerns.
 It is important to remember that it’s ultimately the student’s decision to seek help, but the following strategies might help persuade an ambivalent student to consider counseling: